cbg-ethz/WES_Cancer_Sim/rank-combination_pipeline/README.md

 tool_1.vcf tool_2.vcf ... tool_n.vcf	= the vcf files of the tools to be combined.
 Should be at least two files.

 Assumptions:
 - The vcf files have a sixth column with the confidence score from the variant callers for ranking.
+For the confidence score, the assumption is that higher scores represent a higher confidence in the variant call.
 - In the case of MuTect, the seventh column is considered, which has the "ACCEPT" or "REJECT" label.
-  And the script recognizes that the vcf is from MuTect, by finding the substring "mutect" in its name
+  And the script recognizes that the vcf is from MuTect, by finding the substring "mutect" in its name.